Siemens steps up cost-saving programme to tackle coronavirus downturn

-ZURICH, May 8 (Reuters) - German industrial company Siemens is accelerating its cost-savings programme to deal with the impact of the coronavirus pandemic, Deputy Chief Executive Roland Busch said on Friday.
+ZURICH (Reuters) - German industrial company Siemens (SIEGn.DE) is accelerating its cost-savings programme to deal with the impact of the coronavirus pandemic, Deputy Chief Executive Roland Busch said on Friday.

 “Compared with the announcement at our Capital Market Day in May 2019, we’re now planning to achieve cost reductions totaling around 475 million euros ($514.95 million) by fiscal 2021, marking an additional increase of 165 million euros,” he told a press conference after Siemens posted a big drop in its second-quarter earnings.